tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-19-How-wp-zep-works.md

 This causes a serious problem:
 [vulnerability in Slider Revolution][Slider-Rev] cannot be blocked when the attack comes from the permitted country.
+(Because it had registered the above two actions!!)
 To protect against this kind of attack, you should add following snippet into your `functions.php`.
 (Should I implement this kind of WAF functionality in the future?)

 {% highlight php startinline %}
 add_filter( 'ip-geo-block-admin', 'my_protectives' );